kminemur/chatbot_on_AIPC/docs/technical_specification.md

 7. Resolve `model.local_dir` from `config.json`
 8. Check whether the model directory already contains all six required OpenVINO files
 9. If complete, exit successfully
-10. If incomplete and no source argument was passed, print usage and exit non-zero
+10. If incomplete and no source argument was passed, resolve `model.download_source` from `config.json`
+11. If no source argument was passed and no default source is configured, print usage and exit non-zero
-11. If a source argument was passed:
+12. If a source argument was passed, it overrides `model.download_source`
-12. Copy from that directory when it exists locally
+13. Copy from that directory when it exists locally
-13. Otherwise download from Hugging Face into the configured model directory
+14. Otherwise download from Hugging Face into the configured model directory
-14. Validate the required files again and fail clearly if they are still missing
+15. Validate the required files again and fail clearly if they are still missing

 Implementation guidance:
 - Avoid shell activation.
 The script should work without `call .venv\Scripts\activate`